MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `customText` | `CustomText` | ** **Required.**                      |

+This Method Generate Text Format For Custom Text That You Want To Add It To ReadMe File.

 * AddCustomTexts(generator, customTexts)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `customTexts` | `IEnumerable<CustomText>` | ** **Required.**                      |

+This Method Generate Text Format For Custom Text That You Want To Add It To ReadMe File.

 * AddBadge(generator, title, badgeLink, redirectLink)